- Iceland

 Þórsmörk

-Iceland's most famous valley, a lush oasis between three glaciers
+Iceland's most famous valley, green ground between three glaciers

 Thjorsardalur